Not losing oneself will last. 不失其所者久。Being True to Yourself – Don’t try to be Someone you’re Not

 Died and yet one’s legacy continues is long life. 死而不亡者,壽

-No one is measured on things he cannot do.
-We are all measured by what we do with ability and talents that we have and not what we don’t.
-In fact, we are most impressed by people who do things they they are not suppose to be able too.
-We are impressed by the man who play piano with his toes because he has no hand.
-The man without limbs live a life that impact more lives than we can do with ours.
+No one is measured by things they cannot do.
+We are all measured by what we do with the abilities and talents that we have and not what we don’t.
+In fact, we are most impressed by people who do things they are not supposed to be able to.
+We are impressed by the man who plays piano with his toes because he has no hands.
+The man without limbs lives a life that impacts more lives than we can with ours.
 Don’t be upset by what you cannot do like someone else.
 They are built differently for a different purpose than you.
 You have your own unique calling for life.

-In the famous Parable of Talents of Bible (Matthew 25:14-30) , both the 10-talent one who made 1o more and the 5-talent one are equally rewarded.
-Punishment went to the 1-talent one who did nothing with it but just bury it.
-Don’t be concern with what you don’t have.
+In the famous Parable of Talents of the Bible (Matthew 25:14-30), both the 10-talent one who made 1o more and the 5-talent one are equally rewarded.
+Punishment went to the 1-talent one who did nothing with it but just buried it.
+Don’t be concerned with what you don’t have.
 Try to do something with what you have.
 You will break free to become your true and useful self.
 Remember the following:

 Develop your strengths and manage** your weaknesses and you will become a champion.